 - Indication of expiration of the maximum reporting interval for the area event or motion event for LCS Client e.g. using the OMA MLP protocol.

+- Indication of a cumulative event for user plane location reporting from a UE to an LCS Client or AF.